mattjamesmartin/mattjamesmartin.github.io/_posts/2023-01-17-perfectionism.md

 6. Flett, Gordon L, and Paul L Hewitt.
 2002.
 Perfectionism: Theory, Research, and Treatment.
 American Psychological Association. <br>
 Frost, Randy O, Patricia Marten, Cathleen Lahart, and Robin Rosenblate.
 1990.
 “The Dimensions of Perfectionism.”
 Cognitive Therapy and Research 14 (5): 449–68. <br>

+## Footnotes
+[^1]: This structure is particularly useful in Google Docs, which creates a table of contents in the left sidebar (according to the header styles used) and allows users to click through the sections of the document with ease.
+[^2]: Martial artist-philosopher Bruce Lee articulates this advice clearly: “A goal is not always meant to be reached; it often serves simply as something to aim at.”
+[^3]: The message here is best captured by one of my favorite lines from the play Wakey Wakey: “So, push yourself, a little.
+And, go easy on yourself, a little.”